saurabh947/AIFactChecker/README.md

 ---

 **Note**: This extension is for educational and informational purposes.
 Always verify important information through multiple sources and consult experts when needed.
-The YouTube fact-checking feature requires a valid Supadata API key to function.
+The YouTube fact-checking feature works with the free tier (5 videos/day) or with your own Supadata API key for unlimited usage.